andjela31/RemoteController/README.md

 - Click Open Project
 - Select the RemoteController_Client folder
 - Switch platform to Android in Build Settings
+- You can run it directly in the Unity Editor by pressing Play, or
 - Build and install the APK on your Android device

 **4. Ensure both devices are connected to the same network (Wi-Fi or LAN), or configure port forwarding if running on different networks.**